| Tips for Trail Riding

 colors when out and about so you won’t be confused with them.
 Bright

+helmets and helmet covers are a good choice, too.
 You might consider a few bells on your tack.
 Their sound will serve

 as warning on those switchbacks when you are coming around blind